A Game of Thrones-Chapter 40

 Tyrion Lannister is led forward and Robert asks if he can make him fly.
 Then the two champions appear from either side of the garden.
 Ser Vardis Egen is armored in plate from head to toe with a narrow slit for vision.
 Bronn looks almost naked by comparison, wearing only a half helm, a mail coif, and ringmail over boiled leather.
 However, Catelyn notices that Bronn is 15 years younger and half a hand taller, with a greater reach than Ser Vardis,

 The septon calls upon the gods before making a hasty departure.
 Robert is impatient for the fight to start.
-The knight’s heavy kite-shaped shield is strapped to his arm by a squire.
+The knight’s heavy kite shield is strapped to his arm by a squire.
 When offered a shield, Bronn refuses.
 The knight is handed an elegant double-edged sword that Lysa announces belonged to Jon Arryn for ceremonial occasions.
 Lysa explains that she thinks it is only fitting that Ser Vardis avenge Lord Arryn with his own blade, but Catelyn notices that Ser Vardis shows some discomfort with the strange sword.
 Finally, Robert is allowed to initiate the fight.
-After an initial probing exchange of blows, Bronn starts to leap away from the knight’s advances.
+After an initial probing exchange, Bronn starts to leap away from the knight’s advances.
 The crowd starts declaring that Bronn is craven, but Ser Rodrik tells Catelyn that Bronn is trying to tire the knight.

 As she watches the fight, Catelyn remembers the duel between Brandon Stark and Petyr Baelish.
 When Brandon saw the limited armor Petyr was wearing, he took off most of his own armor.
 Petyr had begged her for a favor, but her father had promised her to Brandon.
 As she had given the favor to Brandon, Catelyn had begged him to not kill Petyr and he had agreed.
 The fight was ended quickly with a deep cut to Petyr’s ribs, which Catelyn was sure was fatal.
 That was the last time she had seen Petyr until King’s Landing.

 When Catelyn returns her attention to the fight she can tell Bronn is quicker.
-Robert complains that the combatants are not fighting properly but his mother assures him that Bronn cannot run all day.
-Eventually Ser Vardis is addled by a fall and loses sight of Bronn because of his narrow visor.
+Robert complains that the combatants are not fighting properly, but his mother assures him that the sellsword cannot run all day.
+Eventually Ser Vardis is addled by a fall, and loses sight of Bronn because of his narrow visor.
 Bronn uses this opportunity to place a serious blow to the knight’s elbow.
 Now the knight’s parries begin to grow slower and lower and Bronn attacks with more energy.
 Blind to the fact that Ser Vardis is losing, Lysa calls for him to finish the sellsword as if he were delaying the end on purpose.
 The knight charges and Bronn almost loses his balance but manages to jump back from the blow and push a statue onto the knight.
 With Ser Vardis pinned under the fallen statue, Bronn delivers the killing blow and a silence falls over the crowd.

 Robert asks if it is over, and Lysa is forced to admit it is.
-Robert then asks if he can make the little man fly and Tyrion joyfully says “Not this little man.”
+Robert then asks if he can make the little man fly and Tyrion joyfully says, “Not this little man.”
 When Lysa makes a thinly veiled threat to execute Tyrion anyway, the dwarf asks if Lysa remembers House Arryn’s words: “As High as Honor.”
 Robert insists that he wants to make Tyrion fly, but Lysa is forced to admit that the gods have proclaimed Tyrion innocent.
-She orders Tyrion and Bronn escorted to the Bloody Gate and provided with supplies, but they must take the High Road alone.
+She orders Tyrion and Bronn escorted to the Bloody Gate and provided with supplies, but they must take the high road alone.
 Everyone in the court recognizes the proclamation as another sort of death sentence.
 Tyrion favors Lysa with a mocking bow, saying he and Bronn already know the way.